joaofnfernandes/uva/2/challenge.md

 terminates manipulations in the block world.

 Any command in which a = b or in which a and b are in the same stack of blocks is an illegal command.
 All illegal commands should be ignored and should have no affect on the configuration of blocks.

+# Input

+The input begins with an integer n on a line by itself representing the number of blocks in the block world.
+You may assume that 0 < n < 25.
+The number of blocks is followed by a sequence of block commands, one command per line.
+Your program should process all commands until the quit command is encountered.

+You may assume that all commands will be of the form specified above.
+There will be no syntactically incorrect commands.

+## Sample Input

+10
+move 9 onto 1
+move 8 over 1
+move 7 over 1
+move 6 over 1
+pile 8 over 6
+pile 8 over 5
+move 2 over 1
+move 4 over 9
+quit

+# Output
+The output should consist of the final state of the blocks world.
+Each original block position numbered i should appear followed immediately by a colon.
+If there is at least a block on it, the colon must be followed by one space, followed by a list of blocks that appear stacked in that position with each block number separated from other block numbers by a space.
+Don't put any trailing spaces on a line.

+## Sample Output
+ 0: 0
+ 1: 1 9 2 4
+ 2:
+ 3: 3
+ 4:
+ 5: 5 8 7 6
+ 6:
+ 7:
+ 8:
+ 9: